Banner

 Yes.
 Many scientific organizations and funders are adopting broader, field-appropriate models that combine quantitative indicators with qualitative evidence.
 These approaches may include narrative CVs, documentation of open science practices, mentorship, societal impact, and more.
 The goal is to better reflect the full value and context of research contributions.

-While this FAQ focuses on STEM, similar shifts toward balanced and context-sensitive assessment are also underway in other disciplines.
+Similar shifts toward balanced and context-sensitive assessment are also underway in other disciplines.

 How does research assessment account for outputs beyond journal articles in the humanities and social sciences — and in other fields?